English Literature

 Are you someone who enjoys lively discussion of books?
 Literature is a course which enables you to engage in depth with a range of powerful and inspirational texts.
 It involves looking at how poetry, plays and novels create characters, tell stories and present themes.

 Literature lessons are varied, ranging from group and whole class discussions, creative approaches, drama activities and independent research.
-You will be encouraged to explore your own ideas about the texts.
+You will be encouraged to explore your own ideas about the texts and explore contemporary social issues.

 As well as extending your experience of literature, this course allows you to sharpen and refine the ways you analyse texts.
 You will be taught how to write an effective critical essay.
 The skills involved in shaping and structuring ideas will be useful in all essay-based subjects.